Sotera/newman/quick_start.md

 In Chrome browser, navigate to **http://localhost:8787** to initiate Newman.

 # Ingest Process
-1. Select the **Database Icon** and **New Dataset…** to start the ingest process.
+1. See [Features](http://sotera.github.io/newman/features/) for the steps to ingest data.
-2. Enter the name of the pst file or mbox file.
-Note: the pst or mbox file needs to be located in the vagrant root directory.
-If you followed the setup steps above, this would be C:\Users\jsmith\virtualboxvms.
-Eventually, the file picker will be activated and you would then just navigate to the file.
-3. Enter a label.
-The label does not have to be the same name as the file being ingested.
-4. Select the dataset type.
-Note: Only pst and mbox files are supported at this time; eventually, eml files/directories will be supported.
-5. Optional: add additional labels for Case ID and Alt Ref ID.
-6. Select **Confirm** to start the process.
-Currently there is no status on the ingest progress.
-A status feature is in work that will eventually be located under the Tasks tab.
+2. A progress indicator for ingest is in work that will eventually be located under the Tasks tab.
 For now, you can check http://localhost:8787/ingester/status.
 The time it takes to ingest a file is dependent on the system environment and size of file of being ingested.
 It takes about 10 minutes to ingest a 180MB pst file with an 8GB base memory vm.

 # Creating PST File in Outlook 2010
 1. On the Home tab, in the New Items group, navigate to More Items | Outlook Data File.